Strategies for generating separable photon triplets in waveguides and ring resonators: Introduction

-While this earlier work has focused on designing sources with reasonable generation rates, little consideration has been given to the spectral characteristics of the generated light \cite{Chekhova2005Spectral}.
+While these earlier works have focused on designing sources with reasonable generation rates, little consideration has been given to the spectral characteristics of the generated light \cite{Chekhova2005Spectral}.
 In this matter, the photon triplet wavefunction is of particular interest, as it defines the spectral correlation properties of these quantum states.
 In many scenarios, such correlations are undesirable because they lead to highly multimode fields \cite{banic2024quantum, Graffitti2018design}: This \textit{multimodeness} restricts high-visibility interference, complicating detection through coherent methods (e.g., homodyne and heterodyne detection), and preventing applications that rely on interference, such as those involving optical quantum networks \cite{uren2005pure}.
-Furthermore, it limits the non-Gaussian features of the triplets' Wigner representation in a particular mode \cite{ra2020non, banic2024quantum}, making these sources unsuitable for applications that rely on this characteristic, including universal quantum computing and quantum error correction \cite{lloyd1999quantum, weedbrook2012gaussian, Walschaers2021nonGaussian}.
+Furthermore, it limits the non-Gaussian features of the triplets' Wigner representation in a particular supermode \cite{ra2020non, banic2024quantum}, making these sources unsuitable for applications that rely on this characteristic \cite{lloyd1999quantum, weedbrook2012gaussian, Walschaers2021nonGaussian}.